SGuduru96/set/README.md

 Most importantly, SetCard has a method called match that checks if a card matches with two other cards.

 ### SetDeck struct
-This struct on init creates an instance of every possible card propriety combintation (81 of them).
+This struct on init creates an instance of every possible card propriety combination (81 of them).
 It also has a function called draw that draws one random card from the deck.

 ## Details about the Set Card View